 It was difficult to measure the exact profitability of each variety, as they were grouped together with other varieties to create our bouquet arrangements….but this year we figured that 1/3 of our floral sales were tied to the native plants from the project…using that number we were able to determine that we made around $2/sq ft overall–less than our annual vegetable beds, but with less labor.

 Educational & Outreach Activities

 One disadvantage of the project is the upfront costs it takes to install permanent pollinator habitat with established transplants.
 With the time constraints of the project there was no way to start from seed and have time to analyze the economic impact of improved market opportunities.
 In the project proposal we stated that we would attempt to propagate our own stock once our patch was established.
 After the first season we collected seeds from Common Yarrow, Purple Echinacea, and Anise Hyssop and had success starting our own plants from seed.
-We will also attempt to further propagate through root cuttings and division.
+We were also successful in expanding the size of the Yarrow patch through root division.